The Electric Guitar Gave Birth to Rock ‘n’ Roll

 The essence of rock is the electric guitar.
-Yes, the rhythm section and some keyboards are necessary to song-making, but without the guitar, you’re looking at a jazz trio.
+Yes, the rhythm section and some keyboards are necessary for song-making, but without the guitar, you’re looking at a pop or jazz trio.

 “Are You Experienced” Jimi Hendrix, The Jimi Hendrix Experience, 1967.